miamiww/GACC/HelloWorld.md

 ####Hey here is some stuff about me
 This is my twitter [@miamiworldwide][twitterLink]

-I am interested in human-centered machine learning, cyberfeminism, new media, and performance art.
+I am interested in human-centered machine learning, cyberfeminism, and performance art.

 ####These are some artists I really like